Forensic dentistry: Age estimation

 The estimation of an individual's age category becomes crucial in various forensic contexts; such as crime scenes, accidents, mass disasters, and the potential identification of an unknown individual.
 In determining an approximation of the latter, it is imperative to be aware of the variety of methods utilized in different situations.
 The most reliable analysis regarding age estimation is a clinical or visual approach.
-This includes a noninvasive examination of he tooth's eruption rate, as well as the degenerative modifications upon the teeth.
+This includes a noninvasive examination of the tooth's eruption rate, as well as the degenerative modifications upon the teeth.
 These alterations can be present under forms of attrition.
 The abrasions manufactured from attrition can lead to a proximate age range of the individual.
 Not only can the age of a human specimen be narrowed by evaluating the patterns of tooth eruption and tooth wear, but recent studies also provide evidence that cementum, the mineralized tissue that lines the surface of tooth roots, exhibits annual patterns of deposition.
 Aggrawal has presented a comprehensive account.

 In this regard, it should be underlined that age estimation in forensic cases, in contrast to clinical situation, is required to be of optimal accuracy, as potential over- or underestimation of age might lead to a failure of justice.

 Adult dentition can be differentiated from juvenile dentition in bite mark analysis by determining the quantity of teeth.
 Juvenile teeth are considered primary teeth while adult are considered permanent teeth.
 Twenty teeth will be present by the age of two years old.
 Thirty-two teeth will be present by the age of twenty-one, with the last ones being the wisdom teeth.
 By analyzing the quantity of teeth in a bite mark, this can assist with determining the age of the individual.